9781773062976_interior Enlarge Cover

 NICOLA I. CAMPBELL is Interior Salish and Metis, and she grew up in British Columbia's Nicola Valley.
 She is the author of Shi-shi-etko (Aboriginal Children's Book of the Year) and Shin-chi's Canoe (TD Canadian Children’s Literature Award, Governor General's Award Finalist for Illustration, USBBY Outstanding International Books), both illustrated by Kim LaFave.
 Nicola lives in Vancouver.

-Kim LaFave
+Kim Lafave

 Recommended Age, Grade, and Reading Levels